Nicholas Institute for Environmental Policy Solutions

 Partnering with Utilities & Insurers: The project brings together experts from the utility and insurance sectors to evaluate the feasibility of a parametric insurance product designed to alleviate energy cost spikes for low-income households during extreme heat.

-Parametric insurance pays out automatically when pre-defined extreme heat thresholds are met—helping vulnerable households manage increased utility costs without bureaucratic delays.
+How It Works: Parametric insurance pays out automatically when pre-defined extreme heat thresholds are met—helping households with fewer resources manage increased utility costs without bureaucratic delays.

-Findings from this analysis will be compiled into a white paper, outlining the feasibility, potential impact, and implementation pathways for such a product, with insights for policymakers, utilities, and insurers.
+Advancing Scalable Solutions: Findings from this analysis will be shared via a white paper outlining the feasibility, potential impact, and implementation pathways for such a product, with insights for policymakers, utilities, and insurers.

-Empowering Communities: By working directly with faith-based leaders, this project centers local voices in developing climate resilience strategies.
+Empowering Communities: By working directly with faith-based leaders, this project centers local voices in developing heat resilience strategies.

-Addressing Energy Inequity: Extreme heat disproportionately affects low-income households, making energy costs an unsustainable burden.
+Addressing Energy Burdens: Extreme heat disproportionately affects low-income households, making energy costs an unsustainable burden.
 New financial models are needed to provide relief.

-Bridging Community & Industry Solutions: Collaboration between communities, utilities, and insurers can unlock innovative approaches to climate adaptation that serve both social and economic needs.
+Bridging Community & Industry Solutions: Collaboration between communities, utilities, and insurers can unlock innovative approaches that benefit both households and businesses.